-My diploma in Foreign Relations from U. Geneva was fresh when I signed up with an NGO as a medical aid and got posted to Dakar.
+My diploma in Foreign Relations from U. Geneva was fresh when I signed up with an NGO as a medical aide and got posted to Dakar.
 I thought I could change the world, or at least a bit of it.
 Instead, it changed me, and not for the better.
 Let’s just say I picked the wrong aid organization to work for.
-Like me, they were Swiss and so I figured they were open-hearted, sincere, and competent.
+Like me, they were Swiss and so I figured they were open-hearted, focused, and competent.
 I had a lot to learn.
 Apparently still do.
-Anyway, I’m still kicking around Athens seven years on, with a kid, a place to live, and not much that’s happening.
+Anyway, I’m still kicking around Athens seven years on, with a little kid, a place to live, and not much that’s happening.
 But that’s about to change, I’m told.

 If you read my diaries from back then you would know what I mean about being a relief worker, but that’s ancient history now.
 Past few years, I haven’t kept them up.
 Being a working mother mostly accounts for not recording the days of my life like I used to.
-Even though they’re pretty routine now, I should, if only to capture how my beautiful boy is growing and changing.
+Even though they’re pretty alike now, I should, if only to capture how my beautiful boy is growing and changing.

 Well, when he put it that way I told him I guess it would be all right as long as I had editorial control.
 Sorry, he said, it doesn’t work that way.
 You’re my character, see, and you don’t get to edit my write-up, but you can use it to edit your life.
-Then he handed me a book, saying I was in it.
-Told me to read it and if I felt mistreated we can forget the project, but that would be a shame because I am an inspiring woman with greatness in me.
+Told me he’s seen how I operate, thinks I’m good at getting things done but don’t always think through consequences.
+I should beware, he warned, of jumping to conclusions without a parachute.

-He was so into it that I didn’t even mind being a figment of his imagination.
-So I took him on board as a traveling muse who might keep me on the rails, validate my ticket, announce the next stop, and take notes, leaving me to figure out what my destination is.
+He told me to think of him as a traveling muse who might keep me on the rails, validate my ticket, announce the next stop, and take notes, leaving me to figure out what my destination is.
+So I took him on board.
 Even though I still don’t know where the end of the line is, what he offered seemed worth the ride.
 Not everyone gets to have a private tour guide to conduct them through life.

-So I read his book and came away thinking he’d sized me up pretty well—introverted but pushy, flexible but obstinate, collaborative but prideful, and a decent cook among other things.
+He was so into it that I didn’t even mind being a figment of his imagination.
+So I read that book of his and came away thinking he’d sized me up pretty well—introverted but pushy, flexible but obstinate, collaborative but prideful, and a decent cook among other things.
 The tragic ending drove home that nine-tenths of my misery is due to a man, but not in the way you’re probably thinking.
 It isn’t what he did to me, it’s what I did to him that eats at me.